CSRD - Omnibus Update

 How does the CSRD fit in with other legislation?

-The CSRD is part of a wave of regulations requiring the disclosure of climate information — most notably, the SEC’s climate rule and California’s new climate disclosure laws, SB 253 and SB 261.
-While the SEC and California laws focus on climate and carbon emissions, the CSRD requires disclosure on a much broader range of ESG topics, such as human rights and biodiversity.
-The foundations of CSRD reporting — and specifically the general disclosures and the climate change standard — are the same foundations for the ISSB standards, which are being adopted around the globe as a common framework for sustainability disclosure that is focused on investors and financially material information.
+The CSRD is part of a wave of regulations requiring the disclosure of climate information, including California’s climate disclosure laws, SB 253 and SB 261.
+While the California laws focus on climate and carbon emissions, the CSRD requires disclosure on a much broader range of ESG topics, such as human rights and biodiversity.
+The foundations of CSRD reporting, and specifically the general disclosures and the climate change standard, are the same foundations for the ISSB standards, which are being adopted by more than 30 jurisdictions around the globe as a common framework for sustainability disclosure that is focused on investors and financially material information.
 Because of this, companies reporting under the CSRD should be able to use much of the same data to disclose under other regulations and voluntary standards.

 What is the difference between CSRD and ESRSs?